zipvilization/Zipvilization/status/index.md

 No definitive private-server architecture has been selected.

-More importantly, Zipvilization does not require the maximum implementation of SolumTools, SolumWorld or SolumView in order to be born.
+More importantly, Zipvilization does not require the maximum implementation of the dApp in order to be born.

 Genesis can occur through deployment and activation of the fundamental on-chain system.

 The blockchain can record official state and history independently of the graphical and observational infrastructure built around it.

-SolumTools translates that state.
+SolumTools can translate that state.

-SolumWorld can represent it at world scale.
+SolumWorld can represent it.

-SolumView can eventually expose it at increasingly detailed territorial scale.
+SolumView can progressively make individual Territory experienceable.

 If one of those interfaces is temporarily unavailable, the underlying blockchain history does not cease to exist.

 > **Zipvilization can emerge from Genesis alone.**

-Infrastructure determines how deeply and effectively we can translate, observe and experience that world.
+Infrastructure determines how deeply and effectively Humans can read, see and experience that world.

 It does not create the underlying history.